DirectoryTree/LdapRecord-Docs/laravel/v3/testing.md

 one.
 This fake connection sets up an SQLite database that resembles an LDAP directory and allows you to store, update, delete, move, rename, and query LDAP objects through LdapRecord.

-The SQLite database can be stored as file so you can utilize it in your application, or you can use an in-memory database for running unit tests.
+The SQLite database can be stored as file, so you can utilize it in your application, or you can use an in-memory database for running unit tests.
 It's the perfect suite for testing the LDAP integration in your Laravel applications.

-When you query a model that uses the connection you have setup with the Directory Emulator, LdapRecord dynamically swaps query filters with Eloquent SQL queries, effectively allowing you to query objects you create inside of your emulated directory.
+When you query a model that uses the connection you have set up with the Directory Emulator, LdapRecord dynamically swaps query filters with Eloquent SQL queries, effectively allowing you to query objects you create inside your emulated directory.

 ## Getting Started

-To begin, let's say we have an application that lists LDAP users inside of your configured directory.
+To begin, let's say we have an application that lists LDAP users inside your configured directory.

-Inside of our `config/ldap.php` file, we have defined our single `default` connection:
+inside our `config/ldap.php` file, we have defined our single `default` connection:

 ```php
 // config/ldap.php